Taura Station: Lines

 Taura Station is served by the Yokosuka Line.
-It is located 13.8 km from Ōfuna Station, and 63.2 km from the Tokyo Station.
+It is located 13.8 km from Ōfuna Station, and 63.2 km from the start of the line at Tokyo Station.

 Station layout

-The station consists of two tracks and a single island platform connected to the station building by a footbridge.
-The station is located in a valley between two tunnels.
-Because of this, the usable length of the platform is short, necessitating use of a selective door operation system for longer trains.
-Specifically, the doors of the first car, and the first door of the next car of 11-car trains stopping at the station will not open.
-For that, Yokosuka Line cars (E217 series and E235 series) are equipped with a switch for keeping the doors shut, and there are warning stickers on the doors that do not open.
+The station has two tracks and a single island platform connected to a station building above the tracks by a footbridge.
+The station is located in a valley between two tunnels, limiting the usable length of the platform.
+As a result, 11-car trains use selective door operation at the station: the doors of the first car and the first door of the second car remain closed.
+The E217 series and E235 series trains used on the Yokosuka Line are equipped to keep those doors closed at the station and have warning stickers on the doors that do not open.

-There is an over-track station building, with exits on either side of the overpass, and ticket gates in the middle.
-In March 2010, elevators were installed between the concourse (inside the ticket gates) and platform, and between the station building (outside the ticket gates) and the exits.
-A multi-function toilet was also built.
+The station building has exits on either side of the overpass, with ticket gates in the center.
+Elevators were installed in March 2010 between the concourse inside the ticket gates and the platform, and between the station building outside the ticket gates and the exits.
+A multi-function toilet was also installed.

-The roof over the platform was built during World War II, and its supports are a mixture of wood and rail iron, even today.